sbtoonz/BackPacks_Remake/BackPacks/ThunderStore_Release/README.md

 * Fixed Auga compatibility
 * Added Auga tooltip for how to equip bag
 * Added Russian and German translations (Thank you SorXchi && Blaxxun)

+### V0.2.0
+* Fixed reported null reference (red text) when loading new world or moving too fast in your world

+### V0.2.1
+* Fixed improper manipulation of scriptable object when deploying the carrybuff SE

+### V0.2.2
+* Fixed issue with Fejd loading EIDF and causing NRE (Red text)